qmk/qmk_firmware/keyboards/planck/keymaps/monsieurluge/readme.md

 ## Design goals

-- qwerty, azerty and bépo layouts
+- qwerty, azerty and gaming layouts
 - increase the accessibility to the main coding symbols
-- move the multimedia keys to a dedicated layer
+- use a function key to access the multimedia functions
+- the gaming layout gives access to more keys when playing with the fingers on the WASD keys
+- todo: fix the azerty layout
+- todo: play a sound when switching layout
-- _todo:_ add some useful symbols to the _adjust_ layer (lower + raise)
+- todo: more useful symbols

 ## Layouts